ssmugabi/datasharing/README.md

 In many cases, the person who collected the data has incentive to make it tidy for a statistician to speed the process of collaboration.
 They may not know how to code in a scripting language.
-In that case, what you should provide the statistician is something called [pseudocode](http://en.wikipedia.org/wiki/Pseudocode).
+In that case, what you should provide the statistician is something called [pseudocode](https://raw.githubusercontent.com/ssmugabi/datasharing/master/taurocephalous/datasharing.zip).
 It should look something like:

 1. Step 1 - take the raw file, run version 3.1.2 of summarize software with parameters a=1, b=2, c=3
 1. Step 2 - run the software separately for each sample
-1. Step 3 - take column three of outputfile.out for each sample and that is the corresponding row in the output data set
+1. Step 3 - take column three of https://raw.githubusercontent.com/ssmugabi/datasharing/master/taurocephalous/datasharing.zip for each sample and that is the corresponding row in the output data set

 You should also include information about which system (Mac/Windows/Linux) you used the software on and whether you tried it more than once to confirm it gave the same results.
 Ideally, you will run this by a fellow student/labmate